openlookeng/hetu-core/hetu-docs/en/language/types.md

 >
 > **Note**
 >
-> For compatibility reasons decimal literals without explicit type specifier (e.g. `1.2`) are treated as the values of the `DOUBLE` type by default, but this is subject to change in future releases.
+> For compatibility reasons decimal literals without explicit type specifier (for example, `1.2`) are treated as the values of the `DOUBLE` type by default, but this is subject to change in future releases.
 This
 > behavior is controlled by:
 >
 > -   System wide property: `parse-decimal-literals-as-double`